camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 :::tip

-The instance type `m7i.large.search` in the above example is just a suggestion and can be changed at your discretion depending on your needs.
+The instance type `m7i.large.search` in the above example is a suggestion, and can be changed depending on your needs.

 :::